johnpapa/angular-styleguide/README.md

 ## Services

   - **Singletons**: Services are instantiated with the `new` keyword, use `this` for public methods and variables.
-Can also use a factory, which I recommend for consistency.
+Since these are so similar to factories, use a factory instead for consistency.

     - Note: [All AngularJS services are singletons](https://docs.angularjs.org/guide/services).
 This means that there is only one instance of a given service per injector.